deis/workflow/src/contributing/releasing.md

 Tag docker images for each component, from the Docker tags that you set in step 2 to ``$DEIS_RELEASE`

-# Step 5: Update changelogs
+# Step 5: Update Changelogs

 TODO